zoeszhen/openinghour.github.io/README.md

 Others: Config with Yeoman, webpack, gulp

 How does it works?
+develop version:
-Go to the root of the directory and run "gulp serve" in the terminal.
+  Go to the root of the directory:
+    run "npm install" to install all dependences run "gulp serve" in the terminal.
-Open the broswer with "localhost:3000"
+    Open the broswer with "localhost:3000" product version:
+  "npm install" may take bit long time.
+The web page already deployed in https://zoeszhen.github.io/openinghour.github.io/.
+  Easily go to the link and check the functionalities.

 Details:
 1. All opening hour informations are read from openingHour.json file.